wazo-platform/wazo-doc/source/system_admin/restore.rst

 Creating a databases backup file manually
 =========================================

-You can manually create a database backup file named ''db-manual.tgz'' by issuing the following commands:
+You can manually create a database backup file named `db-manual.tgz` by issuing the following commands:

 ::